ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

 state equivalent to full health and 1 equivalent to death.

-Disability weights have been estimated through a series of surveys, described in deteail in the GBD methods appendix along with a complete listing of disability weight values for all of the health states included in the GBD study.
+Disability weights have been estimated through a series of surveys, described in detail in the GBD methods appendix along with a complete listing of disability weight values for all of the health states included in the GBD study.

 Comorbidity correction